nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ## Create a basic pipeline from template

-The nf-core pipeline template is a standardized framework designed to streamline the development of Nextflow-based bioinformatics pipelines.

-Creating a pipeline using the nf-core template is greatly simplified by the nf-core tooling.
-It will help you create a pipeline using the set framework that can be modified to suit your own purposes.

-Here, you will use the nf-core template to kickstart your pipeline development using the latest version of Nextflow and the nf-core tooling.

-### Creating your pipeline

-nf-core tooling has commands for pipeline users and developers.
+We will now start developing our own nf-core style pipeline.
+The nf-core community provides a command line tool [nf-core tools](https://nf-co.re/docs/nf-core-tools) with helper functions to use and develop pipelines.
+We have pre-installed it and will use it to create a new pipeline and expand it in this training.

 View all of the tooling using the `nf-core --help` argument.